 - Rene Descartes

-Welcome to my webpage.
-I'm the Choir, Drama and Music Appreciatiion teacher at MMS.
-My journey to becoming a music teacher began early in life.
-Growing up, I spent a large amount of time with my father, who was a Band teacher, around the school, football field, and Band room asking to help and to play the instruments.
-Over the years I learned many lessons from my dad about teaching, performing and collaborating with others.
+Mr. Thompson teaches Choir, Drama and 6th grade Music Appreciation at MMS.
+His journey to becoming a teacher began early in life.
+Growing up, he spent a great deal of time with his father, a Band teacher, at the school, football field, and in the Band room asking to help and to play the instruments.
+Over the years he learned many lessons from his dad about teaching, performing and collaborating with others.

 Mr. Thompson was raised in Oregon and spent time in John Day, Portland and Eugene.
-In 1991, I began my education at Northwest Nazarene University.
-I graduated from NNU in 1996 with a Bachelor of Arts degree in Music Education K-12.
-My career took a detour into the building industry for several years before I got back on track substituting at Middleton Middle School.
-In 2002, Mr. Thompson was hired for his first full-time teaching job was in Homedale where I was the Band and Choir director for 6th -12th grade students.
-In 2006, he moved his teaching talents to Middleton, teaching Choir and General Music at MMS at the beginning of the 2006 school year.
-Since 2006, I've taught Choir exclusively.
-Several years ago I took over the middle school Drama position after becoming certified to teach Theatrical Arts and after the retirement of the long time Drama teacher.
-It's been a fantastic couple years and I'm looking forward to another great year of performing possibilities for students.
+In 1991, he began his education at Northwest Nazarene University and graduated in 1996 with a Bachelor of Arts degree in (K-12) Music Education.
+His career took a detour into the building industry for several years before he began substituting at Middleton Middle School.
+In 2002, Mr. Thompson was hired for his first full-time teaching job in Homedale.
+He began teaching Band, Choir, Jazz Band, Pep Band and Marching Band to 6th -12th grade students.
+In 2006, he moved his teaching talents to Middleton, teaching Choir and General Music at MMS.
+After the retirement of the long time Drama teacher, Mr. Thompson became certified in Theatrical Arts and took on a new role as the MMS Drama teacher.
+He looks forward to another fantastic year of performing opportunities for his students.

-My goal is to demonstrate the love and enjoyment of music and drama.
+Mr. Thompson's hope is to demonstrate the love and enjoyment of music and drama.
 Music and emotions are a part of who we are whether we choose to pursue them as a career or enjoy our talents as a hobby or pastime.
-Teaching has pushed me to be involved in a deeper way in the music field.
-The last five years, I've served as a Choir Festival Manager for District III Music Educators.
-Recently, I've taken on the role of website administrator for District III Music Educators.
+Teaching has pushed him to become more involved with the valley's Music organization, District 3 Music Educators.
+Mr. Thompson has served as a Choir Festival Manager, Middle School Chairperson and District 3 Website Manager for the last several years.

 I believe that participation in performing arts teaches students collaboration, discipline, and commitment.
 These principles help shape them into well rounded and productive members of the community.